Len Hutton as England captain

 Len Hutton was an English Test cricketer, who played for Yorkshire County Cricket Club and England in the years around the Second World War as an opening batsman.
 He was described by Wisden Cricketer's Almanack as one of the greatest batsmen in the history of cricket.
-In 1952, he became the first professional cricketer to be appointed captain of England in a Test match at home, and the first anywhere in the 20th Century.
+In 1952, he became the first professional cricketer to be appointed permanent captain of England in a Test match at home, and the first anywhere in the 20th Century.
 Up until then, England captains were all amateurs; professionals were considered to be unsuitable captains because of their perceived social status and alleged difficulties for one professional to lead another.
+(The only exception was Jack Hobbs, who as a professional was temporarily appointed captain for the second and third days of the Fourth Test in 1926 when the regular captain, Arthur Carr, was taken ill).

 Hutton won his first series against India and then led England against Australia in the Ashes, which England had not held since 1934.
 Amid great interest from the public, England won the series in the final match.
 Hutton then led England in a controversial tour of the West Indies, where local politics and the behaviour of players led to difficulties.
 Although the series was drawn and Hutton had great personal success, he faced criticism for the behaviour of his team.
 When he withdrew from cricket for a time in 1954, he was replaced as captain and influential members of the cricket establishment wanted to replace him as captain for the forthcoming tour of Australia.
 However, he retained the position and led England to a 3-1 victory that winter, after which he retired owing to ill health and mental exhaustion.